Video of gun owner's assault on an AR-15 goes viral after Florida mass shooting | The Japan Times

 LOS ANGELES – A video of a man cutting his semi-automatic weapon in half has gone viral following last week’s mass shooting at a Florida high school, prompting a social media movement decrying easy access to high-powered assault weapons.

 Scott Pappalardo of New York state is the star of a clip posted on Facebook that had been shared more than 360,000 times as of Tuesday afternoon.
-It shows him taking a power saw to the barrel of an AR-15 assault weapon, saying he wanted to make sure it would never be used in a massacre like the one in Florida that killed 17 students and faculty last week.
+It shows him taking a power saw to the barrel of an AR-15 assault weapon, saying he wanted to make sure it would never be used in a massacre like the one that killed 17 students and faculty last week in Florida.

-Pappalardo, a gun-rights supporter who says he has the Second Amendment of the U.S. Constitution tattooed on his arm, closes the clip by pointing out that destroying the gun meant there would be one less lethal weapon in America.
+Pappalardo, a gun-rights supporter who says he has the Second Amendment of the U.S. Constitution tattooed on his arm, closes the clip by pointing out that destroying the gun means there is one less lethal weapon in America.

 Since Pappalardo made his post on Saturday afternoon, the hashtag #oneless has mushroomed on Twitter and Facebook as other gun owners have posted pictures or video of their firearms being destroyed.